filbot/filbot.github.io/content/understanding-jcr-in-aem.md

 date = '2025-04-02T07:47:37-07:00'
 draft = false
-title = 'Understanding JCR in AEM' description = 'A beginner-friendly analogy that breaks down AEM’s content repository by stacking concepts like LEGO bricks—literally'
+title = 'Understanding JCR in AEM' description = "A beginner-friendly analogy that breaks down AEM's content repository by stacking concepts like LEGO bricks—literally" tags = ['AEM', 'JCR', 'Content Repository']
 +++

 {{< img src="images/understanding-jcr-in-aem/header.jpg" alt="ChatGPT generated image lego ad" >}}

 If you’re brand new to Adobe Experience Manager (AEM), one of the first things you’ll hear about is something called the **JCR**—short for **Java Content Repository**.
 That might sound intimidating, especially if you don’t have a Java background (I didn’t either), but don’t worry.
 This post is here to give you a simple, high-level mental model.

 And the model we’re going to use?
-Legos.
+Lego.

 ---